 Played straight in Dean Koontz's Seize the Night, by the things that came back through the egg room in Hodgson's suit.
 They may have come from an Alternate Universe, or from the future via Time Travel, neither of which is a comforting thought.

 Inside Straight, the latest novel in the Wild Cards series, features a rare heroic version of this trope, one Jonathan Hive.
 He appears utterly human until he disperses into a cloud of bright green wasplike motes; he can also detach as few as one at a time, and even tends to have a few wandering about misplaced.

-Also in a Discworld book (A Hat Full of Sky), young witch Tiffany dances with a human-shaped swarm of bees.
+In A Hat Full of Sky, young witch Tiffany dances with a human-shaped swarm of bees.
 This swarm is perfectly benign though, and it is considered a promising sign that Tiffany, unlike most people, isn't afraid of them.